Militant tendency: Subsequent events

 In 1991, Militant tendency left the Labour Party and changed its name to Militant Labour.
 Ted Grant and Alan Woods of the Minority, were expelled, although Militant asserted they had set up an alternative organisation and so had departed, noting: "We regret that Ted Grant has split in this way.
 He made a vital contribution in upholding the genuine ideas of Marxism".
 Pat Wall MP died in 1990.
 Terry Fields was expelled from the Labour Party in December 1991, and Dave Nellist, the remaining Militant MP, was deselected by the Labour Party NEC.
 Standing as an Independent Labour candidate in 1992, Nellist lost his seat to Labour's Jim Cunningham, with Nellist gaining 40 fewer votes than the Conservative candidate, and 28.88% of the votes cast.

 Meanwhile, in Glasgow Tommy Sheridan the leader of the Scottish Anti-Poll Tax Federation had been sentenced to six months in prison for being present at, and helping to prevent, a Warrant Sale (public sale of a debtor's possessions by Sheriff Officers) after a court order had been issued prohibiting his attendance.
 While incarcerated, Sheridan stood at the 1992 General Election as a Scottish Militant Labour candidate for the Pollok constituency, and came second with 6,287 votes (19.3%).
 A month later, in the Scottish local elections he was elected to the City of Glasgow District Council while in prison, being elected for the Pollok ward.

 In 1997, Militant Labour changed its name to the Socialist Party of England and Wales, and the Militant newspaper was renamed The Socialist.
 Between 1998 and January 2001 the Scottish section of the Committee for a Workers' International (CWI), Scottish Militant Labour, proposed the formation of the Scottish Socialist Party with a number of other groups, together with a change in the political character of the Scottish section.
 They remain a section of the CWI.

-The minority faction from the 1991 split in Militant organised around the magazine Socialist Appeal (now The Communist) edited by Alan Woods, then Rob Sewell.
+The minority faction from the 1991 split in Militant, led by Ted Grant, Alan Woods, and Rob Sewell created a new organisation around the magazine Socialist Appeal (now The Communist).
+The magaziner was edited by Woods, then Sewell.
 The magazine later became a tabloid monthly newspaper, then a fortnightly.
-The group is affiliated to the Revolutionary Communist International, which claims sections in more than 40 countries.
+The group helped to create the Revolutionary Communist International, initially called the Committee for a Marxist International, and which claims sections in 26 countries making it one of the largest Fourth Internationals.